xsscx/srd/code/Readme.md

 Repo in Development..
 Feel Free to Open Issues, Ask Questions and Contribute Code to be run on the SRD.

-Check out the 2021 ARD Cohort Website at https://srd.cx
+Check out the 2021 SRD Cohort Website at https://srd.cx